About Us

 Other Grievances:

 If a student has grievances regarding administration and/or other matters, the student should bring his or her concerns to the School Director in writing.
-The Director will take the appropriate action to resolve the complaint.
+The Director will take appropriate action to resolve the complaint.
 The Director will substantiate any appropriate documentation, make a final decision, and notify the student in writing within two weeks.

 If students are not satisfied with the Director’s action, students can write to: